RECKON YOURSELF TO BE DEAD

-There is a remarkable difference between a man who is dead and a man who is dying or who is about to die.
+There is a remarkable difference between a dead man and a man who is dying or who is about to die.

-The Scripture clearly teaches that through the New Birth the born-again believers have been united together with Christ in the likeness of His death and also in the likeness of His resurrection.
+The Scripture teaches that the born-again believers have been united with Christ in the likeness of His death and the likeness of His resurrection.

 4 We were buried therefore with him by baptism into death, so that as Christ was raised from the dead by the glory of the Father, we too might walk in newness of life.